4 Years with URBANYEG

 Even during the year I lived in Vancouver, I still felt part of the URBANYEG community.
 I interacted with Edmonton photographers on Instagram, I wore my URBANYEG t-shirt all the time, and I conveniently visited home when there were InstaMeets happening.

 Only a few months after I moved back from Vancouver, I went on Instagram to see that URBANYEG was growing their team and had vacant volunteer positions.
 “Blog Manager” captured my attention immediately.
 I naturally slid into URBANYEG’s DMs to ask if the position was still vacant.
 A month later, I found myself sitting upstairs in Little Brick cafe, surrounded by a whole lot of creatives and a whole lot of fresh faces.

 I was part of the URBANYEG team now.

 It wasn’t just the fun photo InstaMeets and the opportunity to help run a blog that made me want to join.
 It was the faces behind URBANYEG and their focus on mental health.
 As someone who has struggled with mental illness for a third of my life, it was refreshing to be part of a community that didn’t shy away from having those difficult conversations while actively contributing to the de-stigmatization of mental health.
-I was thrilled to be part of something bigger, something that would create positive impacts on my life and the lives of those around me.

 I never thought that stepping out of my comfort zone and going to a photography meetup would end up influencing my life, my relationships, and my career so much.
 I don’t know if I’d be a photographer today had I never gone to an instameet - photography was never something I had my sights on.
 I made the choice to get over being shy and go alone to an event, I made a choice to continue going to these photo meetups, I made a choice to build friendships and pursue photography on a professional level.
 I made all those choices due to URBANYEG’s influence on my life.